MyNameIsTrez/grug-mod-loader-for-minecraft/README.md

 [![Coverage](.github/badges/jacoco.svg)](https://github.com/MyNameIsTrez/grug-toys/actions/workflows/build.yml)
 [![Branches](.github/badges/branches.svg)](https://github.com/MyNameIsTrez/grug-toys/actions/workflows/build.yml)

-This is the grug mod loader for Minecraft.
+This is the grug mod loader for Minecraft 1.20.6, for Minecraft Forge [50.1.0](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.20.6.html).

 See [my blog post](https://mynameistrez.github.io/2024/02/29/creating-the-perfect-modding-language.html) for an introduction to the grug modding language.

-This grug mod loader is written for [Minecraft Forge - MC 1.20.6](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.20.6.html) (specifically `forge-1.20.6-50.1.0-mdk.zip`).

 ## Building this mod

-Make sure to be on Linux, and to use VS Code.
+You must be on Linux, and are recommended to use VS Code.

-See [ubuntu.com its guide](https://ubuntu.com/tutorials/install-jre) on installing the latest version of Java.
+See [ubuntu.com its guide](https://ubuntu.com/tutorials/install-jre) for installing the latest version of Java.

 1. Run `git submodule update --init` to clone the subrepositories.
 2. Press `Ctrl+Shift+B` to open the task menu, and select `Recompile`.